As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 collage of 2 photos showing dogs with skin issues as a result of autoimmune disease

 Autoimmune diseases can result in redness, inflammation, and crusting of the skin.
 Most commonly, the skin around the nose, mouth, and eyes is affected first.
-Diagnosis consists of a skin biopsy that will be interpreted by a veterinary pathologist.
-Learn more about dog skin allergy issues.
+Diagnosis consists of a biopsy that will be interpreted by a veterinary pathologist.

-We can break down skin infections in dogs into bacterial and fungal causes.
-In more severe cases, your dog may have both!
+We can categorize skin infections in dogs as bacterial or fungal.
+In some cases, a dog may have both!

 1. Bacterial skin infections

-Staphylococcus species typically cause bacterial skin infections.
-These infections often cause redness, pustules, and discharge.
+Bacterial skin infections often cause redness, pustules, and discharge.
 You may also notice your dog itching, chewing, or excessively licking.
 Infections in the skin’s most superficial or outer layers may be treated with topical antibiotic creams, ointments, or sprays.
 Bacteria that have penetrated into the deeper layers of the skin may need oral antibiotics to reach those tissues.
-For example, folliculitis is a bacterial infection of the hair follicles from which your dog’s hair grows (see picture above).
-This results in sores, scabs, and bumps with the follicles becoming inflamed.

 3. Yeast skin infections

 Yeast skin infections (Malassezia) are another form of fungal infection.
-Malassezia is one of the most frequently seen skin infections, especially in ears, skin folds, and paw pads.
+Malassezia is one of the most frequently seen infections, especially in ears, skin folds, and paw pads.
 Yeast has a distinct musty or sour smell.
 In chronic cases, yeast infections often cause skin thickening.
 Depending on the severity, these infections can be treated with oral or topical medications.
-Learn more about yeast skin infections.

 Dog Skin Conditions Category 3: Lumps and bumps